guyathomas/guythomas.me/README.md

 ## Site Plan

-- Home - Summarize each other page
+- Home - Recent posts
-  - Me - Long form history
   - Blog - Summary of all posts
+  - Resume - A printable resume

 ## TODO: